Late Japan equalizer from Keisuke Honda stalls Senegal surge

 - Both teams now have four points after two games

-(CNN)Keisuke Honda's late goal put the brakes on Senegal's surge toward the last-16 of the World Cup to ensure Group H remains wide open.
+(CNN)Keisuke Honda's late goal put the brakes on Senegal's surge toward the last 16 of the World Cup and ensured Group H remains wide open.

+After an impressive performance against Poland last week, much of the buildup had centered upon the possibility of the Lions of Teranga emulating their feats of 2002, when they became just the third African nation to qualify for the World Cup quarterfinals.

+Manager Aliou Cisse, who captained them sixteen years ago, called upon his players to "write their own history," saying he hoped they could do "at least as well" as his own generation.

 Japan manager Akira Nishino admitted ahead of the game he'd given his players specific instructions to contain the threat of Sadio Mane, but it was the Liverpool forward who opened the scoring after just 11 minutes, capitalizing on an inexplicable punch from goalkeeper Eiji Kawashima to tap home from inside the six yard box.